01 of 03

 Causes of a Garbage Disposal Clog

 Your garbage disposer is a workhorse appliance in your kitchen and one often taken for granted.
-Your disposal will have no problem grinding most food waste, but it's what happens after the grinding that may cause a clog.
+Your disposal general has no problem grinding most food waste, but it's what happens after the grinding that may cause a clog.

-The reason for a clog in a food disposal has to do with how ground food waste reacts to water or lack of water after the disposal unit grinds it up and sends it on its way toward the drain line.
+The reason for a clog in a garbage disposal has to do with how ground food waste reacts to water (or lack of water) after the disposal unit grinds it up and sends it on its way toward the drain line.
 When a garbage disposer clogs, you will often find the problem in the trap pipe located on the waste discharge side of the disposal.

 The poor or blocked drainage can be caused by several different reasons, as discussed below.Continue to 2 of 3 below.